-In order to support wildcard () in objectname, JMX collector supports generic resource types.
-Two changes needed to jmx configuration for this to work.
+To support wildcard (\) in objectname, JMX collector supports generic resource types.
+JMX configuration requires two changes for this to work:

-• Create a custom resource type in etc/resource-types.d/ for ex: there is already a definition in jmx-resource.xml which defines a custom resource for kafka lag
+• Create a custom resource type in etc/resource-types.d/.
+For example, there is already a definition in jmx-resource.xml that defines a custom resource for Kafka lag

-• Match the resourceType name as resource-type in mbean definition
+• Match the resourceType name as resource-type in MBean definition: